gvillalba/SpringReactBookLibrary/README.md

 # SpringReactBookLibrary
-Demo of Integration of Application with Spring Boot Backend and React.js Frontend
+Demo of Integration of Application with Spring Boot (Java) Backend and React.js (TypeScript) Frontend

 # Run the Backend
 	cd 01_SpringBootBackend